 Option 3: Manually Check Using Your Mobile Devices

 Testing your mobile web apps on real devices guarantees the best results because it allows testers to assess the actual behavior of the web app.
 However, it's almost impossible to assess all of the myriad test scenarios with real devices.
 This makes testing tools the next best option.

 What To Look For In A Web Testing Tool?

 Here are some of the top factors you need to look out for when considering any web testing tool:

 The ideal web testing tool should guarantee expanded coverage over a wide range of browsers and devices.
-This ensures that all your users have a smooth experience, no matter their browser, browser version, or device type.
+This ensures that all your users have a smooth experience, no matter what their browser, browser version, or device type is.

 Your automation tool should integrate seamlessly with your CI/CD pipeline as well as your build and release systems.
 That way, you can deliver new features without having to start testing all over again.

 How To Perform Mobile Website Testing